Muottas Muragl offers some of the best hikes which are surprisingly easy and let me tell you… Those views are

 Just past the sign, you’ll see Il Guot (The Drop).
 It’s a piece by Timo Linder to mark the centenary of the Muottas Muragl funicular.
-It symbolizes water in all it’s various forms from rain to ice to snow.
+The mountain railways symbolize water in all its various forms from rain to ice to snow.
 I got that it was a drop at first glance, but admit to not getting the deeper meaning until I read the sign.

 Related Reading: Gelmer Funicular The Steepest in the World Adventure Junkies Only.

-After Il Guot, you’ll take the trail that forks right.
-It’s well signed and will indicate Lej Muragl, your lake which is the destination for this hike.
+After Il Guot, you’ll take the actual trail that forks right.
+It’s well-signed and will indicate Lej Muragl, your lake which is the destination for this hike.
 It’s not uncommon to see cows when hiking in the Alps, but this is the first time I’ve seen horses this high up.
 Maybe they took the funicular?
 At any rate, they had no interest in hikers!

 Across the valley, you’ll see the scree – what’s left of the areas recent glaciers.
 We all know about global warming and retreating glaciers, but there’s nothing quite like seeing it with your own eyes, so please do your part – end of lecture 🙂

-You know you’ve reached Lej Muragl when this glacier-fed, crystal clear lake greets you!
+You know you’ve reached Lej Muragl when this glacier-fed, crystal-clear mountain lake greets you!
 It makes for a great lunch spot.
 I was there on a weekend in August at 2:00, and there were ~10 other people there.
-Not bad, considering I was there at peak season.
+Not bad, considering I was there during peak season.
 It was easy enough to find a quiet space and relax in solitude.

 When you’re ready to hit the wild trail and explore the beauty of nature again, walk along the lakeshore and you’ll see a sign leading through the valley.
-This was my favorite part of the trail – incredible views over the Engadin Valley!
+This was my favorite part of the trail – incredible views over Engadin St. Moritz!